Frequently Asked Questions.

 Do you do special orders?

 We are happy to help you with special orders, depending on what is needed.
-For instance, we are happy to make up a special bouquet, straight bunches, and even deliver to some locations.
-However, we do not do weddings, but we can give you some wonderful referrals.
+For instance, we are happy to make up a special bouquet or arrangement, straight bunches, buckets for special DIY events, and we even deliver to some locations.
+However, we do not do full-service weddings at this time.